pouryafard75/BigDataProject-Winter2022/README.md

 Prototype using subsample of data - start with Cellphone & Accessories before increasing the scope

-Evaluation: //precision
+Evaluation:
+Precision of the predictions:

+Root-mean-square-error (RMSE)
 Mean Average Precision at K (MAP@K) //standard
 Masking Matrix
-Root-mean-square-error (RMSE) //